f3-factory/F3com-data/base/main.md

 <div class="alert alert-info">
     <b>Notice:</b> Routes and their according verbs are grouped by their url pattern.
 Static routes precedes routes with dynamic tokens or wildcards.
-    This means that having a static route, which overloads a matching dynamic route, requires you to define all required VERB pattern to this specific route seperatly.
+    This means that having a static route, which overloads a matching dynamic route, requires you to define all required VERB pattern to this specific route separately.
 </div>

 ##### Wildcards